How to Peel and Slice Peaches

 Here's how to slice a peach that has already been cut in half.
 Note that you slide the knife forward to start the cut, then finish by pulling the knife back and through the fruit.

 No need to waste the trimmings from peeled peaches when you can eat them instead.
-Check out this recipe for peach jelly from A Green Routine.
+Check out this recipe for Peach Peel Jelly from One Ash Homestead.
 Using peach peels, pits, and pectin, you can actually make a toast-worthy spread.
 Genius way to reduce food waste!

 More: Now that you know how to peel and slice peaches, you can tackle any of these top-rated peach recipes.